Perisher Valley, New South Wales: Climate

+Perisher has either a subarctic climate (Köppen climate classification: Dfc) or a subpolar oceanic climate (Köppen climate classification: Cfc), depending on whether the 0 C or -3 C isotherm is used, with cool summers and cold winters, although the higher peaks have a tundra climate (ET).

-Perisher Valley has a subpolar oceanic (Köppen Cfc) with cool, sunny summers accompanied by cold minimum temperatures; wet, snowy springs, and cold, very snowy winters.
-As expected of a ski resort there is a snowpack lasting for several months of the year, sometimes into early summer, however not as long-lasting as equivalent or even lower elevations over the western side of the range due to its sheltered location.
+As expected of a ski resort there is a snowpack lasting for several months of the year, sometimes into early summer, however not as long-lasting as equivalent elevations over the western side of the range due to its sheltered location.
 Snow can be expected to fall on 60.2 days of the year on average.

 Snow depth

 Snow depth measurements are taken by Snowy Hydro at Spencers Creek, approximately 2 km west of Perisher Valley.

 History

 The Snowy Mountains region is thought to have had Aboriginal occupation for some twenty thousand years.
 Large scale intertribal gatherings were held in the High Country during summer for collective feasting on the Bogong moth.

 This practice continued until around 1865.
 European explorers entered the district from 1835, and in 1840, Edmund Strzelecki ascended Mount Kosciuszko and named it after a Polish patriot.
 High country stockmen followed who used the Snowy Mountains for grazing during the summer months.
 Banjo Paterson's famous poem The Man From Snowy River recalls this era.
 The cattle graziers have left a legacy of mountain huts scattered across the area.
 A story, which may be apocryphal, credits James Spencer, who settled in the area in the 1840s with saying 'What a perisher' when caught in a storm, giving origin to the Perisher area.

 The Kosciuszko National Park in which Perisher is situated came into existence as the National Chase Snowy Mountains on 5 December 1906.
 In 1944 this became the Kosciuszko State Park, and then the Kosciuszko National Park in 1967.

 The development of Skiing in Australia began at Kiandra in the Northern Snowy Mountains around 1861, but in the 20th century, the focus of Skiing in New South Wales shifted towards the Mount Kosciuszko region.
 The first Kosciuszko Chalet was built at Charlotte Pass in 1930, giving relatively comfortable access to Australia's highest terrain.
 The growing number of ski enthusiasts heading to Charlotte Pass led to the establishment of a cafe at Smiggin Holes, near Perisher Valley, around 1939, where horse-drawn sleighs would deliver skiers to be begin the arduous ski to the Kosciusko Chalet.
 It was the construction of the vast Snowy Mountains Hydro-Electric Scheme from 1949 that really opened up the Snowy Mountains for large scale development of a ski industry and led to the establishment of Thredbo and Perisher as leading Australian resorts.
 The Construction of Guthega Dam brought skiers to the isolated Guthega district and a rope tow was installed there in 1957.